Terms of Business

 - Peace of mind in relation to vehicle repairs

-What are the potential risks of choosing Finance Provider Maintenance?
+What are the potential risks of choosing a Lender Maintained agreement?

 - Does not cover any accidental damage to the vehicle, vandalism or windscreen breakages.
 These must be repaired via insurance cover